peteroupc/html3dutil/doc/Curve.md

 <a name='Curve_velocity'></a>
 ### Curve#velocity(u)

-Finds an approximate velocity vector at the given u-coordinate of this curve.
+Finds an approximate velocity vector at the specified u-coordinate of this curve.
 The implementation in <a href="Curve.md">Curve</a> calls the evaluator's <code>velocity</code>
 method if it implements it; otherwise, does a numerical differentiation using the position (from the <code>evaluate</code> method).

-The <b>velocity</b> of a curve is a vector which is the derivative of the curve's position at the given coordinate.
+The <b>velocity</b> of a curve is a vector which is the derivative of the curve's position at the specified coordinate.
 The vector returned by this method <i>should not</i> be "normalized" to a unit vector.

 #### Parameters